How to improve browser security and privacy in Chrome and other browsers

 Why this matters for real accounts and services

-Many important systems are now reached through a browser, including Microsoft 365, Google Workspace, banking, business portals, support platforms, and document services.
-The browser is often the visible part of a wider chain involving DNS, websites, identity systems, downloads, and user decisions.
+Many important systems are now accessed through a browser, including Microsoft 365, Google Workspace, banking, business portals, support platforms, and document services.
+In practice, the browser often sits between the user and a wider chain involving DNS, websites, identity systems, downloads, and online accounts.

 Improving browser settings and using a filtered DNS layer does not solve everything, but it can make common web based attacks, misleading prompts, unsafe permissions, and unnecessary exposure less likely during normal browsing.
 That is why browser privacy and browser security deserve to be reviewed together rather than treated as two separate topics.